Advance Query Reports

 Adding Filters

-To fetch data from a specific folder, an equal (
+• To fetch data from a specific folder, use the equal (=) operator.
+For example:

 Scenario 1: Single Project Selection: